 π Quickstart: See 40%+ performance improvement in 3 lines of codeΒΆ

-This example demonstrates the immediate value of optimal threshold selection using a realistic imbalanced dataset scenario.
+This example demonstrates the value of optimal threshold selection using a realistic imbalanced dataset scenario.

 [1]: